kjgamis/lessons/intro-to-web-applications-1.md

 ## Sinatra
 Sinatra is a mini web-framework for Ruby we'll be using to learn the different parts of web development before we dive into Rails.
+- "A DSL for quickly creating web applications in Ruby with minimal effort"

 ### Installing sinatra
 You can speed up installation of gems on your computer by skipping the local installation of documentation for each gem: